 The UK’s promise to support our armed forces community and to ensure they are treated fairly is as important as ever.
 We owe them a vast debt of gratitude and have a duty to ensure that those who serve, or who have served in our armed forces, and their families, suffer no disadvantage in comparison to other citizens.
 In some cases, special consideration is appropriate, particularly for those such as the injured or the bereaved.
 This is what the covenant sets out to do.
 In the same vein, this Government have committed to making the UK the best place in the world to be a veteran, acknowledging veterans’ service to this country and setting out our plans in the strategy for our veterans.

-Never has the armed forces covenant and support to veterans been more vital, and we recognise that partners across the UK, at all levels of the public, private and charitable sectors, have been working hard to support the armed forces community throughout the covid-19 pandemic.
-I am proud to lay this report before Parliament, with the full blessing of the Chancellor of the Duchy of Lancaster and the Office for Veterans’ Affairs, as a demonstration of that work.
+Never has the armed forces covenant and support to veterans been more vital, and we recognise that partners across the UK, at all levels of the public, private and charitable sectors, have been working hard to support those who serve or have served, and their families.
+I am proud to lay this report before Parliament as a demonstration of that work.

 Highlights from this year’s report include:

-This year’s report is a collaborative effort, with input from service providers and professionals from a diverse array of backgrounds.
-We would like to thank colleagues across central Government, the devolved Administrations and local authorities, and those at every level and from every sector who are continuing to drive forward the work of the covenant and “Strategy for Our Veterans”.
-We are also grateful to the external members of the Covenant Reference Group who were consulted throughout the process and provided their independent observations.
+This report is a collaborative effort with input from service providers and professionals from a diverse array of backgrounds.
+I would like to thank colleagues across central Government, the devolved Administrations and local authorities, and those at every level and from every sector who are continuing to drive forward the work of the covenant and the strategy for our veterans in support of our armed forces community.
+We are also grateful to the external members of the Covenant Reference Group who provided their independent observations.